facundoolano/advenjure/README.md

 applying the command to produce a new game state and repeat the process until the `finished?` condition is met, which, in the example above means entering the `:outside` room.

-## Example game

-You can see a working example in the [advenjure-example](https://github.com/facundoolano/advenjure-example) repository.

 ## Advanced Usage